 Assisting Mobile Virtual Network Operators with FCC and state regulatory licensing, compliance and strategies necessary to enter the U.S. market.

-Drafting advocacy comments to the FCC in many proceedings, including rulemakings dealing with universal service, the Connect America Fund, intercarrier compensation, access to public rights-of-way, broadband deployment, E911, local franchising and flight test spectrum.
+Drafting advocacy comments to the FCC in many proceedings, including rulemakings dealing with universal service, intercarrier compensation, access to public rights-of-way, broadband deployment, E911, local franchising and flight test spectrum.

 Advising equipment manufacturers, telecommunications carriers, VoIP providers and providers of “Advanced Communications Services” (e.g., electronic messaging and interoperable video conferencing) regarding compliance with disabled access requirements, as well as the FCC’s recordkeeping requirements and annual certification and registration obligation.